What Is ITIL? A Beginner’s Guide to the ITIL Process

 7. Using the information to improve

+ITIL 4 Managing Professional Bundle: This training bundle includes everything you need to become a certified ITIL 4 Managing Professional.

+ITIL 4 Strategic Leader Bundle: In this training bundle, you'll receive all the content you need to become a certified ITIL 4 Strategic Leader.

-Earning an ITIL certification is an excellent way to enhance your CV.
-It can also be valuable for IT professionals who want to introduce the ITIL framework to their current organisation.
+Earning an ITIL certification is an excellent way to enhance your resume.
+It can also be valuable for IT professionals who want to introduce the ITIL framework to their current organization.
 There are several versions of ITIL, each of which is an evolution of the one that came before it.
-As of November 2022, ITIL V4 is the most recent [1].
+As of January 2024, ITIL V4 is the most recent.

-If you’re ready to start studying for your ITIL V4 certification, consider taking an online course to prepare yourself.
-For example, you can learn more about ITIL’s key concepts and implementation methods with the Google IT Support Professional Certificate.
-You will gain the skills necessary to succeed in an entry-level IT job and learn to perform day-to-day IT support tasks.
-Upon completion, gain exclusive access to career resources like resume review, interview prep, and career support.
+If you're unsure if an ITIL certification is right for you, you have options.
+You can consider earning a Professional Certificate for your resume from a recognized industry leader like System Administration and IT Infrastructure Services by Google.
+This course is part of the Google IT Support Professional Certificate.
+In this certificate program, you'll learn how to configure and manage servers and other industry tools.
+Focus areas include cloud infrastructure and resources, and how to recover an IT infrastructure when disaster strikes.

+Prepare for your ITIL certification exam, or start learning related IT skills today with these top-rated courses on Coursera:

 Editorial Team